eric-brechemier/cook250/research-notebook/p27-claims-on-new-zealand/README.md

 > — James Cook's Journal: 31 January 1770
 > http://gutenberg.net.au/ebooks/e00043.html

-This was the third formal claim of James Cook on New Zealand territory.

 A second claim had been made on 15 November 1769: